tomshen/steamscraper/README.md

 steamscraper
 ============

-Scrapes basic game info from the Steam search pages
+Scrapes basic game info from the Steam search pages and outputs to a JSON file.

+The unicode encoding still needs some work, as some characters (e.g. ":", "'", "™") are not displaying in the JSON file.